Relations with Asia-Pacific partners

 Additionally, NATO and each of the four Asia-Pacific partners have developed Individual Partnership Cooperation Programmes, with cooperative activities focusing on topics of mutual interest including cyber defence, non-proliferation, civil preparedness and Women, Peace and Security.

 In an era of strategic competition that contests the core principles of international security, NATO must work even more closely with like-minded countries.
-To this end, in Madrid in June 2022, the four Asia-Pacific partners will participate for the first time in a NATO Summit.
+To this end, in Madrid in June 2022, the four Asia-Pacific partners participated for the first time in a NATO Summit.